LBNL-ETA/ROAMS/docs/use cases.md

 ### Input File Additions

-You can trivially add information to the **input file** without altering the code.
-Unrecognized input {key : value} pairs will be saved as attributes like every other pair, but will result in a warning.
+You can trivially add information to the input file without altering the code.
+Unrecognized {key : value} pairs in the input file will be saved as attributes like every other pair, but will result in a warning.
 For example:

 ```python3
 from roams.model import ROAMSModel